 Moreover, temporary staffing agencies may want to note that if a client provides temporary employees with EPSLA leave as a joint employer, the temporary staffing agency is prohibited from discharging, disciplining, or discriminating against employees taking such leave, even if the temporary staffing agency is not required to provide EPSLA leave.
 Similarly, if a client provides EFMLEA leave as a joint employer, the temporary staffing agency is prohibited from interfering with the employee’s ability to take leave and from retaliating against employees for taking such leave, even though it is not required to provide EFMLEA leave.

 A6.
 The DOL is applying the FMLA’s integrated employer test to both the EFMLEA and the EPSLA.
 This test, if met, means a parent company and its subsidiaries would aggregate their employees into one headcount, even if they have different EIN numbers.
 In short, the companies would be viewed as one employer—a single enterprise.
 A parent company and its smaller subsidiaries are considered integrated employers when, on balance, the following four factors suggest they should be integrated:

 - Whether the companies operate under common management

 - The amount of interrelation between operations

-- The amount of centralized control of labor operations (which is the most important factor)
+- The amount of centralized control of labor operations

 - The degree of common ownership and financial control